ezio-7/task-management-app/readme.md

 PORT=5000
 ```

-Replace <username> and <password> with your actual PostgreSQL credentials.
+Replace 'username' and 'password' with your actual PostgreSQL credentials.

 #### Set Up the Database